Haswell update due anytime.

 The current Mac mini also includes a Thunderbolt port, a Firewire port, multiple USB 3.0 ports, an SDXC card slot, and an HDMI port.

 There have been no hints that the Mac mini will be receiving a redesign, but its look was last updated in 2010 and Apple has since revamped both the iMac and the Mac Pro, which leaves the Mac mini next on the desktop redesign list.

 The Operating System

-Apple's upcoming Mac mini will likely ship with OS X Mavericks, Apple's newest operating system.
-Released in October, OS X 10.9 Mavericks includes a number of significant improvements, including a revamped Finder with tabs and tags for easier file management, better support for multiple displays and new apps like Maps and iBooks.
+Apple's upcoming Mac mini would ship with OS X Mavericks if released over the next few months.
+Released in October 2013, OS X 10.9 Mavericks includes a number of significant improvements, including a revamped Finder with tabs and tags for easier file management, better support for multiple displays and new apps like Maps and iBooks.
 All in all, Mavericks includes more than 200 new features that will offer an unprecedented level of integration between OS X and iOS.